jay-johnson/metalnetes/README.rst

 (Optional Validation) - Deploy Stock Analysis Engine
 ====================================================

-This repository was created after trying to decouple my `AI kubernetes cluster for analyzing network traffic <https://github.com/jay-johnson/deploy-to-kubernetes>`__ and my `Stock Analysis Engine (ae) that uses many deep neural networks to predict future stock prices during live-trading hours <https://github.com/AlgoTraders/stock-analysis-engine>`__ from using the same kubernetes cluster.
+This repository was created after trying to decouple the `AI Kubernetes cluster for analyzing network traffic <https://github.com/jay-johnson/deploy-to-kubernetes>`__ and the `Stock Analysis Engine (ae) that uses many deep neural networks to predict future stock prices during live-trading hours <https://github.com/AlgoTraders/stock-analysis-engine>`__ from using the same Kubernetes cluster.
 Additionally with the speed ae is moving, I am looking to keep trying new high availablity solutions and configurations to ensure the intraday data collection never dies (hopefully out of the box too!).

 Deploy AE
 ---------